TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 *   Why meaningful commit messages are important
 *   When to commit

-### Are commit messages so important they deserve their own lesson?
+### Are Commit Messages So Important They Deserve Their Own Lesson?

 Yes!
 Let me give you a quick list of reasons why: